 And I could go on and on about him, but I think it’s best (for my heart) if I quietly move on to my next couple of favorites moments and people.

-I love the last sentence so much because it perfectly describes how they have each other’s back.
+I love this sentence so much because it perfectly describes how they have each other’s back.

 “I’m like him,” she’d whispered.